Covariant transformation

 In physics, a covariant transformation is a rule that specifies how certain entities, such as vectors or tensors, change under a change of basis.
 The transformation that describes the new basis vectors as a linear combination of the old basis vectors is defined as a covariant transformation.
 Conventionally, indices identifying the basis vectors are placed as lower indices and so are all entities that transform in the same way.

 The inverse of a covariant transformation is a contravariant transformation.
 Whenever a vector should be invariant under a change of basis, that is to say it should represent the same geometrical or physical object having the same magnitude and direction as before, its components must transform according to the contravariant rule.
 Conventionally, indices identifying the components of a vector are placed as upper indices and so are all indices of entities that transform in the same way.
-The sum over pairwise matching indices of a product with the same lower and upper indices are invariant under a transformation.
+The sum over pairwise matching indices of a product with the same lower and upper indices is invariant under a transformation.